-Clean Harbors Inc., a provider of waste-management services, rose to its highest price since it went public 25 years ago after reporting earnings that beat analysts’ estimates.
-Clean Harbors gained 7.2 percent to $70.31 at 1:01 p.m. in New York after hitting $71.63, the highest price since it went public in 1987.
-The Norwell, Massachusetts-based company today reported fourth-quarter earnings of 72 cents a share, beating the average estimate of 49 cents of seven analysts compiled by Bloomberg.
-The company had revenue of $545.9 million, compared with $417.1 million a year earlier.
-Analysts had estimated revenue of $506.8 million.
+Clean Harbors Inc., a provider of waste-management services, rose to its highest price since it went public 25 years ago after its earnings beat estimates.
+The Norwell company reported quarterly earnings of 72 cents a share, beating the average estimate of 49 cents of seven analysts compiled by Bloomberg.
+Revenue was $545.9 million, compared with $417.1 million a year earlier.
+Analysts had estimated $506.8 million.
 Annual sales increased to $1.98 billion from $1.73 billion in 2010.